You can’t manage what you don’t see, and businesses have a large blind spot regarding their third-party partnerships.

 Should your third parties’ risk levels rise or fall, you won’t need to wait until the next survey to find out.
 Third Party Tracker flags when risk scores change so you can get ahead of problems before they happen.
 Before: And the data it provides helps you talk to your board about the risks so it can exercise better oversight.

-Bottom line: Given today's technologies, there’s no reason to remain in the dark about risks.
+Given today's technologies, there’s no reason to remain in the dark about risks.
 Companies that report being more cyber-secure in the last two years are 11x more likely to understand their third-party risks.
-Having this knowledge can also create stronger bonds of trust between your business and its third parties and give you the confidence to forge ahead—together—in today’s highly competitive market.
+Having this knowledge can also create stronger bonds of trust between your business and its third parties and give you the confidence to forge ahead — together — in today’s highly competitive market.

 See how PwC and Microsoft can help strengthen threat-detection capabilities.